 Your partner will also no longer feel the need to amplify their feelings in order to feel heard.
 And you, in turn, can express how you feel with less force.
 This helps each of you lower your defenses, and become more willing to recognize and truly understand the other’s perspective.

-By making the effort to understand your partner’s perspective, you are making the effort to bridge the divide between you and your partner as separate individuals with different views on the world.
+Remember: You always have a choice.
+And you can resolve conflict by choosing to put your relationship first.
+By making the effort to understand your partner’s perspective in a relationship, you are making the effort to bridge the divide between you and your partner as separate individuals with different views on the world.
 You are strengthening the connection and introducing a new dynamic of trust, where your partner feels that they will be accepted and understood no matter how far their feelings or beliefs deviate from your own.

-Understandably, there may be certain situations in which you find it almost impossible to see the other person’s point of view.
-And finding empathy or compassion is the furthest thing from your mind.
+Understandably, there may be certain situations in which you find seeing another point of view almost impossible.
+At those moments, perhaps finding empathy or compassion is the furthest thing from your mind.
 But those most challenging times also present the most room for growth.
-You are setting your ego aside to focus on how you can help your partner out of their pain.
-And you are turning away from anger and fear to bring love and security into the relationship.
+You are setting your ego aside to focus on putting your partner first.
+And you are turning away from anger and fear and choosing to bring love and security into the relationship.

 The journey toward a healthy, happy relationship is never a straight line.
 But at the end of the day, seeing things from others’ perspectives will help you become more conscious in your relationship.
 It will help your partner feel more loved, more vital and more secure.
 And it will help you create the extraordinary relationship you deserve.